MiriamOe/DuoWords/README.md

+# This project is no longer being continued because Duolingo brought back the Words page that this script recreated.
+Wohoo!

 # DuoWords
 This script adds the "words" button for languages that don't already have it.
 It doesn't actually load the words page but instead recreates it.